 Can I use another type of pasta?

-If you’re wondering whether or not you can use a different paste type, the answer is yes.
-I personally love the way this pumpkin sauce with bowties, but there are many others to choose from should you decide to change it up:
+If you’re wondering whether or not you can use a different pasta type, the answer is yes.
+I personally love bowties, but there are many others to choose from should you decide to change it up:

 - Penne